 We’re living in the most competitive business market in history.
 Technological advances and a global economy have combined to create a pressure cooker of competition, with weaker companies being swallowed up or broken down.
 Luckily, business intelligence tools have developed the necessary technology for companies to manage their data efficiently.
 BI dashboards like the one presented below provide a centralized view of the most important metrics businesses need to stay ahead of their competitors.
 And not just that, getting a visual overview of the performance of several areas also empowers employees to use data for their decision-making process.

 Given the current state of affairs, your company can’t afford not to use BI tools.
 Especially after we examined 6 case studies that showed the incredible ROI that is possible from using them and the many benefits of business analytics.
-Such business intelligence ROI can come under many forms.
-You need to know what’s going on in the minds of your customers, whom your next best customers will be, and how to serve them in the most effective ways.
+Such business intelligence ROI can come in many forms.
+You need to know what’s going on in the minds of your customers, who your next best customers will be, and how to serve them in the most effective ways.
 All of these areas can be answered with data – which you need BI and analytics tools to process.
 However be aware of any faux-pas and remember: there are some business intelligence best practices to know - and some worst practices to stay away from!

 When your company has to rely on internal or external IT staff to generate data reports, it creates a huge barrier to what is most needed: a data-driven corporate culture, where decisions are validated through seeing reality clearly.